gitlabhq/gitlabhq/doc/development/background_migrations.md

 ## Testing

+It is required to write tests for:

+- The background migrations' scheduling migration.
+- The background migration itself.
+- A cleanup migration.

-It is required to write tests for background migrations' scheduling migration (either a regular migration or a post deployment migration), background migration itself and a cleanup migration.
-You can use the `:migration` RSpec tag when testing a regular / post deployment migration.
+You can use the `:migration` RSpec tag when testing the migrations.
 See [README][migrations-readme].

 When you do that, keep in mind that `before` and `after` RSpec hooks are going